cjs6891/el7_blog/_texts/sqlite3.md

 If you want to DELETE all the records from a table, you do not need to use WHERE clause with DELETE query, which would be as follows:<br>
 <code>DELETE FROM table_name;</code>

+SQLite - LIKE Clause<br>
+The basic syntax of % and _ is as follows:<br>
+<pre><code>SELECT FROM table_name
+WHERE column LIKE 'XXXX%'

+or

+SELECT FROM table_name
+WHERE column LIKE '%XXXX%'

+or

+SELECT FROM table_name
+WHERE column LIKE 'XXXX_'

+or

+SELECT FROM table_name
+WHERE column LIKE '_XXXX'

+or

+SELECT FROM table_name
+WHERE column LIKE '_XXXX_'</code></pre>

+You can combine N number of conditions using AND or OR operators.
+Here XXXX could be any numeric or string value.<br>

  - - - - -

 SQLite Version<br>